Secoh/Secoh/README.md

 About myself: Secoh is a water dragon and the citizen of the Reef Republic (not to be mistaken with Earth things with same name).
 I was given the name after one of the heros of the Fight for the Tower, but I am not related to him.
 I am visiting Earth as a member of research expedition studying, in your terms, extraterrestrial life.
-I reside in area of Pacific in undisclosed location.
+We reside in area of Pacific in undisclosed location.
 P.S.
 I want to keep my IRL counterpart private.
 --->